AleenaCodes/Thesis/Notes/ThesisNotes.md

 - Table showing WCAG guidelines are met?
 Will probs be long so for the appendix

-- Stuff about not woring on Safari/MacOS initially
+- Stuff about not working on Safari/MacOS initially